Expulsion of congregations (1880): Capuchins of Rue de la Santé (November 5)

 Arrest of Father Arsène, superior of the Capucins, by order of Commissaire Clément.
 Drawing from L'Illustration.

 By October 1880, the Capuchin Friars on Rue de la Santé anticipated their imminent expulsion.
 Each evening, over a hundred Catholics would take up residence in the friars' spacious study hall, which had been converted for the occasion into a dormitory.
 Among the laypeople who came to support the Capuchins were several prominent figures, including Senator Raymond de Malherbe, Catholic activist Charles Ozanam, journalist Georges de Fourcy (son of Eugène de Fourcy), diplomat Léon-Édouard Amelot de Chaillou, General Charles Camô, engineer Gustave de Ponton d'Amécourt, and royalist Jacques Libman.

 State of the convent after the forces of law and order had passed through, drawing from L'Illustration.

 On the night of November 5, 1880, at five in the morning, the convent was subjected to a sudden and violent assault by 200 municipal police officers and 20 firefighters.
-At 6:35 a.m., Commissioner Clément and Commissioner Fehninger, accompanied by ten police officers, entered the chapel while Father Clément was officiating the Mass.
+At 6:35 am, Commissioner Clément and Commissioner Fehninger, accompanied by ten police officers, entered the chapel while Father Clément was officiating the Mass.
 Once the Mass had concluded, the Blessed Sacrament was being stored away and the congregation was singing the Magnificat when Clément gave the order for the chapel to be evacuated.
 The faithful refused to comply and retreated to the rear of the hall, where they were forcibly removed by the police, who dragged them away from the gates separating the attendees from the choir where the Capuchins were located.